-The World’s Only Hovercraft Museum
+The World’s Only Hovercraft Museum (Event from 2018)

 The Hovercraft Museum, Daedalus Site Seafront Gate, Marine Parade West, Lee-on-the-Solent, Hampshire, PO13 9NS